pankegallery/openar-contracts/README.md

   bytes32 awKeyHex;
   // The Hex representation of ArObject's key bytes32 objKeyHex;
-  // A SHA256 hash of the content pointed to by tokenURI bytes32 contentHash;
+  // A SHA256 hash of the hash of the content pointed to by tokenURI and the hash of the string edition_number/edition_of "4/10" bytes32 contentHash;
   // A SHA256 hash of the content pointed to by metadataURI bytes32 metadataHash;